Myklindle/ULTRAPOP/README.md

 Originals - a Page to showcase Resin toys made in house.
 Store - A link to the existing commerce page for the store.
-Would like to present a grid, hope to make it scroll, with icons of options
+Would like to present a grid, hope to make it scroll, with icons of options footer with contact info including contact us Javascript form

-footer with contact info and fake newsletter (hope to make this real one day)
+**Code Louisville info**
+3 Features included:
+CSS Feature - Flex Box
+(EXPLAINATION OF IMPLEMENTATION HERE )
+JavaScript Feature - Contact us Form (Must VALIDATE SOMETHING) Additional Feature -
+Additional Feature